shouryasen/shouryasen.github.io/_pages/working_papers.md

 **3. Authoritarian coalitions, dynamic incentives, and institutions**

-A macro view into the same processes involves the formal modeling and empirical study of dynamic incentives in authoritarian coalitions.
-In another paper from my dissertation, I argue that institutional change during the third wave of democratization can be more parsimoniously understood by accounting for the impact of economic shocks on authoritarian coalitions.
+This line of research progresses at a macro, global level.
+I argue that institutional change during the third wave of democratization can be more parsimoniously understood by accounting for the impact of economic shocks on authoritarian coalitions.
 I study authoritarian institutions in the historical context of the 1970s and 1980s, when they steadily emerged across the world in a range of country contexts.

 **Sovereign debt, democratization, and authoritarian institutions in the third wave** (in preparation)